MINDS-i/MINDS-i-Debugger/README.md

         cast_type: <cast_type> # optional - built in integer type to cast the value to before sending (needed for float struct types)
         mod_factor: <value> # optional - value to scale the field by before casting to <cast_type>
         mod_offset: <value> # optional - value to add to the field (occurs before <mod_factor> if specified) before casting to <cast_type>
-        description: '<string>' # optional - description of the field for this README
+        description: <string> # optional - description of the field for this README
 ```

 #### Debug Messages